Magnús Blöndal Jóhannsson

 Magnús Blöndal Jóhannsson (8 September 1925 - 1 January 2005) was an Icelandic composer, pianist and conductor.

 Jóhannsson studied with Franz Mixa and Victor Urbancic at the Reykjavík College of Music (1935–7, 1939–45) and with Bernard Wagenaar and Marion Bauer at the Juilliard School (1947–53).
-He was active as répétiteur and conductor at the Icelandic National Theater (1956–61), and was a producer at the Icelandic State Broadcasting Service (RÚV) until 1974;
+He was active as répétiteur and conductor at the Icelandic National Theater (1956–61), and was a producer at the Icelandic State Broadcasting Service (RÚV) until 1974.

-Jóhannsson was also a founder member of Musica Nova in 1959.
-After a period in the United States, (1977–87), he took up residence again in Iceland.